Klæbu (village)

 Klæbu is a village in Trondheim Municipality in Trøndelag county, Norway.
 The village is located on the eastern shore of the river Nidelva, about 2 km east of the village of Tanem and about 15 km south of the city of Trondheim.

 The village sits at the junction of Norwegian county roads 805 and 921.
 The historic Klæbu Church is located in the village.

-The village was the administrative centre of the old Klæbu Municipality prior to 2020 when it was merged into Trondheim.

-The 1.5 km2 village has a population (2018) of 3,354 and a population density of 2363 PD/km2.
+The 1.5 km2 village has a population (2024) of 3,545 and a population density of 2363 PD/km2.

 The newspaper KlæbuPosten is published in Klæbu.

+History

+The village was the administrative centre of the old Klæbu Municipality which existed from 1838 until 2020 when it was merged into Trondheim Municipality.